Zoe Kravitz Ditches The Underwear In Revealing Lace Dress During Paris Fashion Week

 Zoe Kravitz is known for taking major fashion risks, and she has done it yet again during a recent appearance at Paris Fashion Week.

 The actress turned heads when she showed up to the Saint Laurent’s Spring-Summer 2020 show at PFW on Tuesday, and that was mostly due to her extremely revealing outfit.
-As reported by The Daily Mail, Zoe put on a very sexy display as she rocked a skimpy black minidress that featured some major cut-outs across the torso area, an open back, and some stunning see-through lace details on the sides and around her pert booty.
+As reported by Daily Mail, Zoe put on a very sexy display as she rocked a skimpy black minidress that featured some major cut-outs across the torso area, an open back, and some stunning see-through lace details on the sides and around her pert booty.

 In fact, it wasn’t hard to see that the Big Little Lies star opted to leave the underwear at home, but she made sure to cover just enough skin with a black fabric panel that fell down the front of her dress.
 She also covered her cleavage with a black bandeau top, proudly flaunting her tiny waist and slim figure in the racy ensemble.